wookiee/cocoa-programming-for-osx-5e/Errata.md

 ### 8. KVC, KVO, and Bindings

 - In the For the More Curious section on Dependent Keys, the class `Person` has two problems: First, as documented earlier in the chapter, a class must subclass NSObject to participate in KVO.
 Thus, Person should subclass NSObject.
 Second, the computed property `fullName` must have the explicit type `String`.

+### 14. User Defaults

+- In the section Storing the User Defaults, the text says that "you will need to make the app delegate the delegate of the text field".
+As shown correctly in the code listing that follows, it is the main window controller that should be the delegate of the text field.
+Later, the text says to open `MainMenu.xib`.
+Instead, you should open `MainWindowController.xib`.

 ### 27. Printing